San Diego Community Property Attorneys

 The laws surrounding pension plans are very complicated and specific, so it is best to get an attorney to help with these matters.
 In fact, the division of any type of property can quickly make a divorce very complicated, and it happens in just about every single divorce case.
 Because of this, it’s advised that both spouses get their own attorney to ensure they get a fair settlement.

-As a board-certified family law specialist, Thomas Huguenor has proven his extensive knowledge regarding complex property division issues.
 Our office has successfully helped numerous San Diego residents retain the property they possessed prior to marriage.
 We have also successfully classified property as belonging to the community when the opposing spouse wished to claim it as separate.
-Our experience and knowledge guarantees that your assets will be protected.
+Our experience and knowledge guarantee your assets will be protected.
 If you need assistance with characterizing and dividing your property, please contact us today.

 - How Is Property and Debt Divided Up in a Divorce?